MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-sample-data.md

 The **StormEvents** sample data set contains weather-related data from the [National Centers for Environmental Information](https://www.ncdc.noaa.gov/stormevents/).

 First, sign in to [https://dataexplorer.azure.com](https://dataexplorer.azure.com).
-Then follow the steps to load the ingest the sample data.
+Then follow the steps to ingest the sample data.

 # [Ingest with wizard](#tab/one-click-ingest)